Indonesian cuisine: Tradition and characteristics

 Some popular Indonesian dishes such as nasi goreng, gado-gado, satay, and soto are ubiquitous in the country and are considered national dishes.
 The official national dish of Indonesia is tumpeng, chosen in 2014 by Indonesian Ministry of Tourism and Creative Economy as the dish that binds the diversity of Indonesia's various culinary traditions.
-Later in 2018, the same ministry has chosen 5 national dish of Indonesia; they are soto, rendang, satay, nasi goreng, and gado-gado.
+Later in 2018, the same ministry has chosen 5 national dishes of Indonesia; they are soto, rendang, satay, nasi goreng, and gado-gado.

 Indonesia is the home of sate; one of the country's national dishes, there are many variants across Indonesia.

 Today, some popular dishes that originated in Indonesia are now common to neighbouring countries, Malaysia and Singapore.
 Indonesian dishes such as satay, beef rendang, and sambal are popular in Malaysia and Singapore.
 Soy-based dishes, such as variations of tofu and tempeh, are also very popular.
 Tempeh is regarded as a Javanese invention, a local adaptation of soy-based food fermentation and production.
 Another fermented food is oncom, similar in some ways to tempeh but using a variety of bases (not only soy), created by different fungi, and particularly popular in West Java.